-At 128 Technology, we believe that Zero Trust security must be incorporated throughout the network.
-To be clear, this doesn’t mean putting standalone security devices everywhere – it means infusing security into the fabric of the network itself.
-This idea is one of our guiding principles.
+At 128 Technology, we believe that Zero Trust Security is a philosophy that must be embraced and an approach that must be incorporated throughout the network.
+To be clear, this doesn’t mean bolting standalone security devices all over the network – it means infusing security into the fabric of the network itself.
+So, how do you adopt a Zero Trust Security approach?

 Whether it’s a software-defined WAN (SD-WAN) or a software-defined data center (SDDC), it’s essential in today’s threat landscape to integrate isolation, segmentation, load balancing, and firewall functions seamlessly into a network that is built with security at its core.
 The default behavior is to treat and apply these security controls to sessions – the language of applications and services.
 Session-aware technology bridges the gap between networks and the applications they serve, enabling security functions to be inherently integrated into the network.

 In order to adopt a Zero Trust Security model and enable the network to support today’s businesses that are striving to compete in today’s data-driven landscape, we believe that it can only be accomplished by following certain guiding principles.

 Today’s networks were designed with perimeter-based security architectures that are not suited for the sophisticated cyber attacks that make the headlines on a daily basis.
 In order to bring your network up to the speed of business, and fully implement a Zero Trust Security model, there are certain guiding principles that must be adopted.
 Those principles, and why we need them, follow.

 In traditional networks, the allow-by-default policy transports packets across the networks without any controls.
 By transitioning to a deny-by-default policy, the overall role of the network shifts from transporting all packets, to only transporting packets which are validated as safe, properly encrypted, and business-critical.
 This tight control of the packet flow within the network is very powerful and can limit, and in some cases completely eliminate, network attacks.